 The human body contains over 50 trillion cells, and each cell contains a complete set of instructions for making you.
 The instructions are encoded in your DNA.
 Short segments of DNA are called genes.
 Your DNA is the cookbook, your genes are the recipes.

 Genes encode for specific proteins, and those proteins play a crucial role in the function of the body’s tissues and organs.
 Each of us is gifted with two copies of every gene, one copy of each inherited from each of our biological parents.

 Your genes are part of what makes us the person you are.
 You are different from everyone alive now and everyone who has ever lived.
 Your genes also mean that you probably look a bit like other members of your family.
 For example, have you been told that you have ‘your mother’s eyes’ or ‘your grandmother’s nose’?
 Genes influence what we look like on the outside and how we work on the inside.

 Click here for a pop up box to refresh your memory on what’s the deal with genes, DNA and chromosomes and to also understand the difference between your genome and epigenome.

 Yes, I’m totally geeking out right now!
-But if you’ve had unresolved health issues or if you’ve been told you keep miscarrying because of a chromosomal issue – then trust me understanding methylation at its root level, is incredibly empowering.
+But if you’ve had unresolved health issues or if you’ve been told you keep miscarrying and can’t maintain a pregnancy because of a chromosomal issue, then trust me understanding methylation at its root level, is incredibly empowering.
 So have a read of the pop-up box and get empowered.

 Genes are your body’s blueprint.